0xVector/envoy-cache-ext/README.md

 These can be set in the YAML config file.

+## Goals and Non-goals

+This project has several goals:
+- to provide a thread safe global cache of responses
+  - that has bounded cache memory usage
+  - and does request coalescing
+  - and is capable of evicting cached entries
+- to keep the implementation simple
+- to provide a proof of the concept that implement the most important and interesting parts

+It also has these non-goals:
+- to provide a production-grade cache
+- to make all possible performance optimizations (at the cost of increased complexity)
+- to respect all details of HTTP caching

+These were selected based on the task specification and from an effort to limit the scope of the task.

 ## Architecture overview

 The whole source is in the [`ring-cache`](ring-cache) directory.